-When creating a campaign or a flow, you can have Klaviyo automatically add UTM tracking parameters to links so you can see the results in Google Analytics.
+When creating a campaign or a flow, you can have Klaviyo automatically add UTM tracking parameters to links so that you can see the results in Google Analytics.
 It is possible to customize these at the account-level.
 This will allow you to alter the default UTM parameters we attach to links or add any additional custom UTM parameters.
 UTM tracking allows you to view the source, medium, and specific Klaviyo content your customer engaged with.

 Configure Your Account's Default UTM Tracking